cdleon/ui-frameworks/JS/Guides.md

 * [The JavaScript Way](https://github.com/bpesquet/thejsway) :gift_heart: - The JavaScript Way book [https://leanpub.com/thejsway](https://leanpub.com/thejsway)
 * [Overview of JavaScript ES6 features (a.k.a ECMAScript 6 and ES2015+)](http://adrianmejia.com/blog/2016/10/19/Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015/#.WA4G-3dZebs.hackernews) :gift_heart: - JavaScript has changed quite a bit in the last years.
 These are 12 new features that you can start using today!
 * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) :gift_heart: - A book series on JavaScript.
+* [You Don't Need jQuery](https://github.com/nefe/You-Dont-Need-jQuery) :gift_heart: - Examples of how to do query, style, dom, ajax, event etc like jQuery with plain javascript.
 * [W3C ALL STANDARDS AND DRAFTS](https://www.w3.org/TR/) :gift_heart:
 * [Web Developer Roadmap 2018](https://github.com/kamranahmedse/developer-roadmap) :gift_heart: - Roadmap to becoming a web developer in 2018.